• Skip to primary navigation

 • Make sure your gluten free 1 to 1 flour blend has xanthan gum included.

-• After cutting all the discs, you’ll have enough pastry left over for fun small cut outs to decorate your mini pies with.
+• Decorative Stars (or leaves): After cutting all the discs, you’ll have enough pastry left over for fun small cut outs to decorate your mini pies with.
 These can be baked on a parchment lined sheet pan as the mini pies par bake.
 Keep an eye on them as they’ll bake faster than the par baking cups (the smaller the cutout, the less time it’ll need to bake).

 Versatile, balanced and aromatic Frontier Co-Op Pumpkin Pie Spice is perfect for pumpkin pie and so many other recipes!

-To learn more about member owned, responsible to people and planet Frontier Co-op, their spices and work, find Frontier Co-op on their website and Facebook.
-Show us how you bake and cook this holiday season with #CookWithPurpose!
+To learn more about member owned, responsible to people and planet Frontier Co-op, their spices and work find them on their website.

 Overhead shot of Gluten Free Mini Pumpkin Pie on a plate with sugared cranberries ready for sharing.